wraithan/cargo-bump/README.md

 FLAGS:
     -h, --help       Prints help information
     -v, --version    Prints version information
+    -g, --git-tag    Commits the new version and creates a git tag

 ARGS:
     <version>    Version should be a semver (https://semver.org/) string or the